becvert/cordova-plugin-websocket-server/README.md

 ## Changelog ##

-#### X.X.X
+#### 1.2.2

+- IPv6 support on iOS [30a98b0](https://github.com/couchbasedeps/PocketSocket/commit/30a98b0c62763e11ee5b3e7097a8c8b4b66674f9)
 - getInterfaces returns the ipv4 and ipv6 addresses organized by network interface

 #### 1.2.1

-- fixed error retrieving URL query String for iOS
+- fixed crash on iOS (error retrieving URL query string)

 #### 1.2.0

-- new onDidNotStart callback in the start method
+- new onDidNotStart handler in the start method
 - getInterfaces returns ipv4 and ipv6 addresses

 ## Installation ##